-The departmental employer will honor directives issued by the Civil Service Commission concerning administrative leave.
-If an employee is not released to attend such meetings or in the case of a justified emergency as claimed by the Appointing Authority, the Union may request the appropriate authority to postpone and reschedule such meeting.
-In those cases where the Union makes such request, the Employer shall grant or concur in such request.
+- 18 The departmental employer will honor directives issued by the Civil Service - 19 Commission concerning administrative leave.
+If an employee is not released - to attend such meetings or in the case of a justified emergency as claimed - by the Appointing Authority, the Union may request the appropriate authority - to postpone and reschedule such meeting.
+In those cases where the Union - makes such request, the Employer shall grant or concur in such request.

-Section E. Union Administrative Leave Of Absence.
+24 Section E. Union Administrative Leave Of Absence.

-Subject to the provisions of this Section, one employee designated in writing by the Union President or Executive Director will be granted Union Leave of Absence of 2,088 hours per fiscal year.
-However, any pay provided by the employer shall be governed by Civil Service Rules and Regulations.
-The Union shall indemnify the Employer for any and all liability arising out of any act or omission of the employee, and for any and all costs arising out of any injury, illness or disability to the employee which may be compensable under the State's Workers' Compensation Act, during the term of the Leave of Absence.

-During the period of the Leave of Absence, the employee shall be considered as not subject to the direction and control of the Employer.
+- 25 Subject to the provisions of this Section, one employee designated in writing - 26 by the Union President or Executive Director will be granted Union Leave of - Absence of 2,088 hours per fiscal year.
+However, any pay provided by the - employer shall be governed by Civil Service Rules and Regulations.
+The - 29 Union shall indemnify the Employer for any and all liability arising out of any 30 act or omission of the employee, and for any and all costs arising out of any - act or omission of the employee, and for any and all costs arising out of any injury, illness or disability to the employee which may be compensable under - the State's Workers' Compensation Act, during the term of the Leave of - 33 Absence. - 34 During the period of the Leave of Absence, the employee shall be considered - as not subject to the direction and control of the Employer.

-UNION REPRESENTATION

-Section A. Union Representatives and Jurisdictions.

-Employees covered by this Agreement are entitled to be represented in the Grievance Procedure and for other purposes as provided in this Agreement, by a Steward, Chief Steward, or Chapter President.
-At the discretion and expense of the Union, an MCO Central Office Representative or Executive Board member may provide representation during grievance or disciplinary processes.

-The Union is entitled to designate a reasonable number of Stewards and Chief Stewards in accordance with this Section.
-Stewards and Chief Stewards (and Alternate Stewards, if any) shall be employed or on leave of absence from a position in the Bargaining Unit and shall be representatives for all employees in the Bargaining Unit within their respective jurisdictional area.

-1. Chief Stewards: The Union shall be entitled to designate Chief Stewards for the purpose of providing grievance representation at Step 1 and higher steps in more complex or contract interpretation disputes and, where designated in accordance with Article 11 of this Agreement, to participate in Labor-Management Meetings.
-Chief Stewards have jurisdiction within the Bargaining Unit in their department as designated below except as mutually agreed to by the parties:
+ARTICLE 8 1 UNION REPRESENTATION 2 Section A. Union Representatives and Jurisdictions.
+3 Employees covered by this Agreement are entitled to be represented in the 4 Grievance Procedure and for other purposes as provided in this Agreement, 5 by any elected or appointed Union Official a Steward, Chief Steward, or 6 Chapter President.
+At the discretion and expense of the Union, an MCO 7 Central Office Representative or Executive Board member may provide 8 representation during grievance or disciplinary processes.
+9 The Union is entitled to designate a reasonable number of Stewards and 10 Chief Stewards in accordance with this Section.
+Stewards and Chief 11 Stewards (and Alternate Stewards, if any) shall be employed or on leave of 12 absence from a position in the Bargaining Unit and shall be representatives 13 for all employees in the Bargaining Unit within their respective jurisdictional 14 area.
+15 1.
+Chief Stewards: The Union shall be entitled to designate Chief Stewards 16 for the purpose of providing grievance representation at Step 1 and higher 17 steps in more complex or contract interpretation disputes and, where 18 designated in accordance with Article 11 of this Agreement, to participate 19 in Labor-Management Meetings.
+Chief Stewards have jurisdiction within 20 the Bargaining Unit in their department as designated below except as 21 mutually agreed to by the parties: 22

-Facilities: One Chief Steward per facility.

-DOC-FOA: Statewide: One Chief Steward.

-2. Stewards: The Union shall be entitled to designate a Steward for each jurisdictional area of Bargaining Unit employment in the Steward's own Department as follows:

-Facilities: One Steward per shift at each Work Location with 125 or fewer Bargaining Unit positions and one additional Steward for each 125 positions thereafter.
-The chapter shall determine the jurisdictional area for the additional Stewards except for those specifically designated below:
+- Facilities: One Chief Steward per facility.
+23 - Statewide: One Chief Steward.
+DOC-FOA: 24 - 25 - 2.
+Stewards: The Union shall be entitled to designate a Steward for each 26 jurisdictional area of Bargaining Unit employment in the Steward's own 27 Department as follows: 28 - Facilities: One Steward per shift at each Work Location with 125 or fewer 29 Bargaining Unit positions and one additional Steward for each 125 30 positions thereafter.
+The chapter shall determine the jurisdictional area for 31 the additional Stewards except for those specifically designated below: 32